-The major portion of energy consumption in a typical dairy goes to refrigeration, general utility and services, which include heating and steam generation.
+The major portion of energy consumption in a typical dairy goes to refrigeration, general utility, and services, which include heating and steam generation.
 A certain portion of energy consumption goes to the cleaning operation and the processing activity.
-The major energy consuming equipment includes refrigeration system, air compressors, lightings, pumps, motors, homogenizers, evaporating plants, separator and clarifiers, effluent treatment plant, CIP and boilers.
-Figure 13 highlights the overall energy balance of a plant.
-More than 35% of the total energy consumption is consumed in refrigeration and cold storage and 30% is consumed in milk processing, which includes heating and cooling, while the remaining energy is consumed in other supporting activities such as cleaning, utilities and packing.
+The major energy-consuming equipment includes refrigeration systems, air compressors, lightings, pumps, motors, homogenizers, evaporating plants, separator and clarifiers, effluent treatment plant, CIP and boilers Figure 13 highlights the overall energy balance of a plant.
+More than 35% of the total energy consumption is consumed in refrigeration and cold storage, and 30% is consumed in milk processing, which includes heating and cooling, while the remaining energy is consumed in other supporting activities such as cleaning, utilities, and packing.

 Dairy plants in India have seen significant improvement in energy and productivity in the last few years due to increased levels of automation and technology development.
 This has helped in improving product quality and operating conditions while reducing product losses, maintenance time, manpower requirement and energy consumption.
 Innovations like cooling of hot cream with chilled raw milk have been adopted to improve regeneration efficiency and, thereby, reduce energy consumption.
-The new, dairy plants have implemented new energy efficient process equipment like plate heat exchangers, cream separators, homogenizers, etc. Building designs now provide more natural light coupled with a natural ventilation system, which has led to conservation of energy as well as improvements in operating conditions.
+The new dairy plants have implemented new energy-efficient process equipment like plate heat exchangers, cream separators, homogenizers, etc. Building designs now provide more natural light coupled with a natural ventilation system, which has led to the conservation of energy as well as improvements in operating conditions.

-2.4 Technology Status in Gujarat Dairy Cluster
+2.4 Technology Status in Maharashtra Dairy Cluster

-The dairies in Gujarat were mostly established during the period of 1950-1970, and have expanded over time with upgradation of equipment and technologies, expansion, automation, and process control.
-Many of the dairies have also adopted latest technologies in processing and other important areas of the dairy processing plant.
-Following is the technology status for the dairies in Gujarat:
+The dairies in Maharashtra have expanded over time with upgradation of equipment and technologies, expansion, and automation & process control.
+Many of the dairies have also adopted the latest technologies in processing and other important areas of the dairy processing plant.
+Following is the technology status for the dairies in Maharashtra: